-A few words about d.school’s work — I learned that in spring 2016, a group at Stanford started exploring the intersection of design thinking and diversity, inclusion and equity.
+A few words about d.school’s work — a group at Stanford started exploring the intersection of design thinking and diversity, inclusion and equity.
 They reached out to the National Equity Project and equityXdesign to help develop an equity consciousness practice for education.

 “Any system produces what it was designed to produce.”
 Of course, it does.
 However, this seemingly simple statement has a lot of power when I stopped to think about it in terms of education.
 What is our education system actually designed to produce?
 Consumers?
 Good citizens?
 Excellent test takers?
 It also has a lot of power when we stop and think of it in terms of our design work.

 What exactly is our design work “producing” — not in the material sense but in the social and cultural sense?
 What systems of thought are we purposefully or unconsciously supporting or undermining?
 I am quite familiar with the word diversity, but I had to take some time to consider the word equity.
 How is equity different from diversity?